DreamMaker0x00/23_code/readme.md

 2023 new file from local mac.
 this is a new file.

-add comments from vscode
+del the msg from vscode

-add additional msg